How to Produce an Openwork Rose-Shaped Pendant: Processo de fabricação & Divisão de custos

 10. Top Manufacturers for Openwork Rose Pendants

-11. Case Study: Sample Production Run
+11. Estudo de caso: Sample Production Run

-12. Conclusão & Recommendations
+12. Conclusão & Recomendações

 1. Introduction to Openwork Jewelry

-Openwork (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
+OpenWork (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
 UM rose-shaped pendant in this style requires precision manufacturing, typically using:

 CNC machining (for sharp, clean edges)